Greenhills College: Clubs and events

-The college has a number of clubs and societies including a Student Council, Enterprise Club, ECO Club and a Cooking Club.
+The college has a number of clubs and societies including a student council, enterprise club, ECO club and a cooking club.

-Each year, Seachtain na Gaeilge (literally, "Week of Irish") events are organised to promote the Irish language in the school.
-The Irish department organises events, including a ceili dance, poc fada (long hit) and the screening of Irish films.

-An annual Mind Your Mind event has been held since 2016 to promote the importance of speaking up on issues prevalent to the youth of today especially among young adult males.
+Each March, Seachtain na Gaeilge (literally, "Week of Irish") events are organised to promote the Irish language in the school.
+An annual Mind Your Mind event has also been held since 2016.

 Facilities

 The college has three science laboratories, two art classrooms, two woodwork classrooms, two engineering classrooms, five computer rooms, a technical graphics rooms and over 40 classrooms.
 Greenhills College has a separate P.E. hall and gymnasium on the school grounds.

 Adult education

 Greenhills College of Further Education runs full and part-time PLC qualifications in Business, Computing, Engineering, Healthcare, Sports, Art, Pre-university Arts and VTOS courses.
-The courses take place in the Further-Ed section of the college.
+The courses take place in the further education section of the college.

 Some of the adult education courses are FETAC accredited.